Executive Summary

 - Validate and Evolve Your Predictive Models

 AI predictions improve over time as more data is fed into the system.
 To maintain accuracy: compare predicted vs. actual performance quarterly, adjust weighting factors (e.g., audience engagement vs. reuse), regularly refresh training data to reflect new campaigns and products, and involve human analysts to validate insights and refine algorithms.
-Predictive analytics should remain dynamic, adapting to shifts in audience behaviour, industry trends, and brand strategy.
+Predictive analytics should remain dynamic, adapting to shifts in audience behavior, industry trends, and brand strategy.

 Common Mistakes